willthames/devops-singapore-2016/slides/sources/02-variables.md

 # Secret variables

-Ansible provides a tool called `ansible-vault` for encrypting secret variables.
-While other tools are available, the vault is usefully integrated.
+ansible provides a tool called `ansible-vault` for encrypting secret variables. while other tools are available, the vault is usefully integrated.